 Thus, our analyses of C and radiocarbon in fractions contain overlapping information.
-For example, we can assume that all of the C and 14C found in the clay-sized XRD fraction ($Clay{XRD}$) is also found in the HF.
-The C removed during isolation of $Clay{XRD}$, contains a mixture of C associated with minerals larger than clay-sized (e.g. a component of HF) as well as root and root-free fLF C (see also Results, Figure 4).
+For example, we can assume that all of the C and C strongly associated to the clay-sized XRD fraction (ClayXRD) is also found in the HF.
+The C removed during isolation of $Clay{XRD}$ contains a mixture of C associated with minerals larger than clay-sized (e.g., a component of HF) as well as root and root-free fLF C (see also Results, Fig. 4).
 While it would have been preferable to do a sequential extraction, the separation of sufficient clay-sized material for mineralogy and C isotope analyses from the HF fraction would have been costly and required large amounts of material (particularly for sandy soils with low clay content).

 Similarly, our mineralogical information has some overlapping components.
-For example, in the $Clay{xRD}$, we report Fe oxyhydroxides as the sum of minerals such as goethite, magnetite, magnetite and ilmenite (Supplementary Table 1).
-We do not normally refer to this fraction, but rather to the bulk soil measurement of Fe oxyhydroxides, which we define as the Fe compounds that are dissolved by a standard dithionite citrate extraction but not by the standard oxalate extraction (i.e. Fe(d) - Fe(o)).
-These compounds are assumed to be pedogenic Fe (though some amount of geogenic Fe is possibly also dissolved), and includes the $Clay{xRD}$ Fe oxyhydroxides as well as coatings on minerals with sizes >2 μ m but <2mm.
+For example, in the $Clay{XRD}$ , we report Fe oxyhydroxides as the sum of minerals such as goethite, magnetite, maghemite, and ilmenite (Table S1).
+We do not normally refer to this fraction, but rather to the bulk soil measurement of Fe oxyhydroxides, which we define as the Fe compounds that are dissolved by a standard dithionite citrate extraction but not by the standard oxalate extraction (i.e., Fe(d)-Fe(o)).
+These compounds are assumed to be pedogenic Fe (though some amount of geogenic Fe is possibly also dissolved), and includes the $Clay{XRD}$ Fe oxyhydroxides as well as coatings on minerals with sizes > 2 μm but < 2 mm.